ivan-paz/in-construction/report/report.md

 | 205 | 980 | 6   | 3 |
 | 206 | 996 | 755 | 3 |

+Please note that, although the data were constructed to favor the formation of rules (see, for example, observations 1 to 4).
+These process, at least at that moment, did not follow any particular methodology.

+The idea is to propose a specific process for the exploration process.So far, the current instructions for this step are:

+1. Explore the space by using the graphical interface (spyder chart in processing) until you find a desired/interesting combination.
+2. From that point tweak (slowly vary) one parameter in turn, getting back to the original point.

+-Any other ideas-???

-The data is splited for 10-Folds cross-validation using scikit K-Folds cross-validator.
-The accuracy is calculated by using the sklearn.metrics accuracy\_score.
+The data was split for 10-Folds cross-validation using the scikit K-Folds cross-validator.
+The accuracy is calculated by using the sklearn.metrics accuracy\_score (both available python libraries).

 ## Parameters
-The parameters used are the following.
+The parameters used for the rule extraction and the classifier are the following: <br />
-For the rule extraction algorithm:
+For the rule extraction algorithm: <br />
-frequency: from 0 to inf threshold = 1000
+frequency: from 0 to inf, threshold = 1000 <br / >
-number of upper harmonics: form 0 to inf threshold = 1000
+number of upper harmonics: form 0 to inf, threshold = 1000

 For the classifier:
 gamma = 2

 ## Results
-The individual accuracies are:
+The individual accuracies for the individual folds are:

 [ 1.0, 1.0, 1.0, 0.952, 0.904, 1.0, 0.949, 0.900, 0.900, 0.949 ]

 And the accuracy of 10-fold cross-validation is: 0.955

-## Analysis
+## Analysis of the Results
 ### Rules
-Rules extracted by the rule extraction function on the first training set.
+The rules extracted by the rule extraction function on the first training set are the following:

 |Obtained rules                                                     |
 |-------------------------------------------------------------------|